strangerstudios/paid-memberships-pro/readme.txt

 * Updated Stripe library to version 1.7.10.
 Updated PMPro to take advantage of new "interval_count" parameter in subscriptions, so you can now have subscriptions setup for "every 2 months", etc.
 * Fix to pmpro_checkout_start_date_keep_startdate filter added in 1.5.5
 * Added "Start Date" and "End Date" to emails sent to admins when a membership is cancelled.
+* Now checks for CSS files in a paid-memberships-pro subfolder of your active theme and uses those admin.css, frontend.css, and print.css files instead if they exist.
+(Going to move email and page template checks to that subfolder in the future as well.)

 = 1.5.5 =
 * Updated pmpro_check_site_url_for_https function to cache the siteurl to limit DB queries.